emilypancake/popperstopper/README.md

 # Anti Pop/Crackle Script
-### This may fix the following issues
+### Welcome!
+Do you have the following issues?
 1. Earbuds or headphones make a crackling, popping, or static sound when starting to play anything with audio: video with audio, music
-2. Earbuds or headphones make a crackling, popping, or static sound after not playing audio for a few seconds
+2. Earbuds or headphones make a crackling, popping, or static sound after not playing audio for a few seconds Guess what?
+This script may help stop the annoying sounds your headphones or earbuds may make! 🎉

 ### Experiment
 **Hypothesis**: Safari or MacOS automatically stops earbuds or headphones if no sound is being played, so the static sound could be electricity disconnecting from the earbuds or headphones